 By Hilde Thunem (firstname.lastname@example.org)

-A small graveyard in Køstrup, Fyn in Denmark was excavated in 1980-1981.
-Of the fifteen graves that were found, only one is of interest to the textile enthusiasts, namely grave ACQ.
-The grave contained a small casket with ironwork and a lock, two tortoise brooches, several textile fragments, six glass beads, two quartz beads, an iron knife with sheath, and an iron key (too large to fit the lock of the casket.
+A small graveyard in Køstrup, Fyn in Denmark was excavated in 1980-1981, revealing a grave, referred to as ACQ, where several textile fragments had been preserved.
+In addition the grave held the remains of a small casket with ironwork and a lock, two tortoise brooches, six glass beads, two quartz beads, an iron knife with sheath, and an iron key that was too large to fit the lock of the casket.
 The style of the brooches indicate a date between 850-1000.
 The black bead is dated by Lindblom (1993) to 960-990, placing the grave in the tenth century.
 Delvaux (2017) reclassifies the bead, concluding with a date for the grave between 850-860.

-Most of the textiles were found inside or on top of the tortoise brooches.
-There was a lump of textiles inside the left brooch (x505).
-The right brooch (x501) had turned in the grave so that the underside pointed upwards and had much less preserved material inside.
+Most of the textiles were found in connection with the tortoise brooches.
+One of them (x505) had a lump of textiles inside.
+The other (x501) had turned in the grave so that the underside pointed upwards and had preserved less material (Wielandt 1980).

 Photographs: Odense Bys Museer and Hilde Thunem, details of x541, large version left (530 KB), right (2.1 MB)

 Using the information given by Wielandt, and later photographs of how the smokkr fragments are puzzled together by the museum (Ewing 2006, plate 4 and Rimstad 1998, fig. 37), it is possible to create a sketch of how the fragments relate to each other and to the loop.
 The smokkr piece is roughly 25 cm long, running from the middle of the dress, under the left brooch and down under the arm.
-The fragment reaches only 10 cm down from the edge, and so gives no information on the length of the smokkr.
+It reaches only 10 cm down from the edge, and so gives no information on the length of the smokkr.
 As mentioned above, the pleating starts 11 cm from the vertical seam.

 Photograph: Odense Bys Museer and Hilde Thunem, fragment x518, large version (1.2 MB)